 September 8-October 14, 2021

 Alexander Berggruen is pleased to present Emma Webster: Green Iscariot.
-This exhibition will open Wednesday, September 8, 2021 with a reception from 5-7 pm at the gallery (1018 Madison Avenue, Floor 3).
+This exhibition opened Wednesday, September 8, 2021 with a reception from 5-7 pm at the gallery (1018 Madison Avenue, Floor 3).

 Emma Webster: Green Iscariot presents vibrant landscapes that combine painting’s rich history of illusion with frontier optics of virtual reality.
 In her humanless scenes, Webster signals that landscape—and the natural environment as a whole—merits respect.
 In these new species of space, nature has her own agency and power well beyond that granted by humankind.